 Ovechkin, drafted first overall in the 2004 NHL draft, is playing his 15th straight season for the Capitals.

 But once upon a time, he of course was also a rookie.
 The Athletic asked several of his teammates throughout the years about their favorite Ovechkin memory.
-And one of them, told by his former teammate Greg Smith, is just awesome.
+And one of them, told by his former trainer Greg Smith, is just awesome.

 It was early in his rookie season, during a game, Ovechkin turned to Smith and asked him: